mParticle/docs/src/pages/guides/cross-account-audience-sharing/index.md

 1. Navigate to your **Settings** page.
   ![medium](/images/audience-sharing-account-settings.png)
-2. Naviagte to the **Identity Settings** tab and scroll to the **Identity Sharing** heading.
+2. Navigate to the **Identity Settings** tab and scroll to the **Identity Sharing** heading.
 From here you can see how many accounts have been granted permission to receive each identity type, and add new permissions.
   ![](/images/audience-sharing-id-level.png)
 3. For each identity type, you can view a list of current permissions and add or update permissions by account.
   ![medium](/images/audience-sharing-id-permission.png)